learn-co-curriculum/phase-1-array-element-finding/README.md

 ## Find Elements Using a Simple Condition with `Array.prototype.indexOf()`

-`Array.prototype.indexOf()` is called on an array and takes two arguments: the value you are looking for and a start position; the second argument is optional.
-`Array.prototype.indexOf()` compares each element in turn to the value you're looking for using the strict equality operator (===) and returns the index of the first matching element.
+`Array.prototype.indexOf()` is called on an array and takes two arguments: the value you are looking for and an optional start position.
+It compares each element in turn to the value you're looking for using the strict equality operator (===) and returns the index of the first matching element.
 If the element isn't contained in the array, it returns -1.

 ```js